"I am passionate about food production, sustainable use of water and the results and the use of science, education and communication strategies."

 Pete develops and leads the beef finishing, dairy young stock farming and cropping systems at Te Whenua Hou, the newly converted farms at Balmoral, and the Ngāi Tahu High Country Stations at Wakatipu.
 Pete’s commitment to excellence in all aspects of farming began with his appointment to manage the prestigious Richmond Brook Station at a very young age.
 Originally from a sheep and beef farm in the Marlborough Sounds, the eight years at Richmond Brook enabled Pete to develop his formula for success further.

 At Ngāi Tahu Farming, Pete and the team place great importance on the role of good nutrition, animal husbandry and attention to detail as the hallmarks of excellence.
 The results of which are seen by our market leading customers and enjoyed by consumers worldwide.

-General Manager – Sustainability
+General Manager – Sustainability and Assets

 "I’m proud to be part of Ngai Tahu Farming’s team, as it is very rewarding being part of making a difference to the environment and people’s lives through positive change."